Fahd A. Banakhr, Director, Yanbu Research Centre

 This presentation will address the issues and challenges in the IoT Ecosystem, especially related to security and privacy, and potential approaches to addressing them.

-Nestor Michael Tiglao, Electrical and Electronics Engineering Institute, University of the Philippines Diliman
+Nestor Michael Tiglao, Associate Professor, Electrical and Electronics Engineering Institute, University of the Philippines Diliman

 Nestor Michael Tiglao received his B.S. and M.S. degrees in Electrical Engineering from the University of the Philippines, Diliman, Quezon City, Philippines, in 1995 and 2005, respectively.
 He obtained his Ph.D. degree in Electrical and Computer Engineering from Instituto Superior Técnico, Technical University of Lisbon, Portugal in 2013.
 He is currently an Associate Professor at the Electrical and Electronics Engineering Institute, University of the Philippines Diliman.
 His main research interests are in wireless sensor networks, Internet of Things, and Smart Cities.